 In the process of polling, stir the impure molten metal with the help of bamboo.
-The hydrocarbons will reduce the metal oxide present as an impurity.
-This method can refine metals like Copper (Cu) and Tin (Sn).
+The hydrocarbons will reduce the metal oxides present as an impurity.
+This method can refine metals like copper (Cu) and tin (Sn).

-By the process of distillation, volatile metals like Zinc (Zn) and Mercury (Hg).
-The metals which are having very low boiling point vaporizes, by leaving behind the impurities.
+By the process of distillation, volatile metals like Zinc (Zn) and Mercury (Hg) or the metals possess a very low boiling point are generally used.
+The metal easily vaporizes by leaving behind the impurities.
 In this, heat the impure metal at a temperature above its melting point in a reverberatory furnace.
 Then, reconvert the vapours into the metal after the separation of gangue particles.

-It is the most widely used method, as it can be used for the refining of many metals.
+It is the most widely used method, as it can be used to purify many metals.
 It works on the principle of electrochemical properties of the metals.
-The impure metal is of an anode, pure metal is of a cathode and the electrolytic solution contains the salt of the same metal that is used.
+The impure metal is of an anode, pure metal is of a cathode, and the electrolytic solution contains the salt of the same metal used.

-This method was first given by William pfann.
-Some inert gases are filled in the container where the impure metal is placed inside it.
-Then around the rod, place a circular heater at the top.
+William pfann first gave this method.
+Some inert gases are filled in the container to which the impure metals are kept inside.
+Then, place a circular heater at the top of the rod.

-Then the impure metal heats up due to the circular heater.
-The pure metal crystallizes and cools when the heater shifts to the next zone.
+The impure metals heat up due to the circular heater.
+The pure metal crystallizes, and later it is cooled by the shifting of the heater to the next zone.
 The molten impurities will then move to the next zone along with the heater, which we can collect or separate from the last zone.